 DEFINITIONS

 Information Governance (IG); IG is the organisational practice of managing information from its creation to final disposal in compliance with all relevant information rights legislation.
-IG is focused on ensuring that standards and services are introduced to ensure that Practice information is managed securely, compliant with legislation and available for access by both staff and external parties, including the public and regulators.
+IG is focused on ensuring that standards and services are introduced to ensure that personal confidential data is managed securely, compliant with legislation and available for access by both staff and external parties, including the public and regulators.

 Data Security and Protections Toolkit; The assessment toolkits are supported by both NHS Digital and NHS England and are self-assessment tool for Practices which incorporates a knowledge base and guidance all aspects of IG.
 The IGT/DS&P is updated annually to reflect new NHS guidance, legislation and NHS Codes of Practice.

 Senior Information Risk Owner (SIRO); The SIRO takes ownership of the practice’s information risk policy and acts as an advocate for information risk on behalf of the Practice who is also the Senior Information Risk Officer.
-The SIRO for the Practice is the [Name of SIRO].
+The SIRO for the Practice is the [Name of SIROSue Hart].

 Caldicott Guardian; The Practice’s Caldicott Guardian has a particular responsibility for reflecting patients’ interests regarding the use of patient identifiable information.
 They are responsible for ensuring patient identifiable information is shared in an appropriate and secure manner.
-The Caldicott Guardian is the [name of CG].
+The Caldicott Guardian is the [name of CG Dr. Hiten Kanani].

-Data Controller; means the natural or legal person, public authority (PRACTICE), agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law; Article 4(7) GDPR.
+Data Controller; means the natural or legal person, public authority (PRACTICE), agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law; Article 4(7) UK GDPR.

 Principles of DPC Policy